 Individual Taxpayer Identification Number (ITIN) and H4 Visa Holders :

-What is ITIN Number ?
+What is ITIN number ?

-Basically, it is a nine-digit tax processing number issued by the Internal Revenue Service (IRS) to foreign nationals (both resident and non-resident aliens) who have federal tax reporting or filing requirements but are not eligible to obtain a SSN.
-It is for federal tax purposes only.
+Basically, it is a nine-digit tax processing number issued by the Internal Revenue Service (IRS) to foreign nationals (both resident and non-resident aliens) who have federal tax reporting or filing requirements (to claim tax benefits) but are not eligible to obtain a SSN.

 Why do H4 Visa holder need ITIN number ?

-ITIN number helps individuals comply with the U.S. tax laws, and to provide a means to efficiently process and account for tax returns, payments and refunds under the provisions of a U.S. tax treaty.
+ITIN number helps individuals comply with the U.S. tax laws, and provide them a means to efficiently process and account for tax returns, payments and refunds under the provisions of a U.S. tax treaty.